Qlik-PE/replicate-k8s/demo/README.md

 ### Create a Qlik Replicate License 'Secret'

-If you want to provide a license file to you Qlik Replicate environment, you can do so by creating a Kubernetes secret containing the details of your Qlik Replicate license.
+If you want to provide a license file to your Qlik Replicate environment, you can do so by creating a Kubernetes secret containing the details of your Qlik Replicate license.